Creating coloured hyperlinks in an index in a PDF file

 Background

-PDF files often contain hyperlinks, and often, these are highlighted in some way to indicate to readers that text is a clickable link.
-Typically, clickable text is coloured blue, and sometimes, it is underlined.
+PDF files can contain hyperlinks.
+Typically, to show readers that text is a hyperlink, it is coloured blue, and sometimes, it is underlined.

-Many authors create PDF files using Word as the source document.
-Most Word-to-PDF converters create a hyperlink in the PDF file if a hyperlink exists in the Word document.
-Unfortunately, Word does not create hyperlinked cross-references in an index, so no PDF creation tool can directly generate a hyperlinked index.
+Many technical writers create PDF files using Word as the source document.
+Most Word-to-PDF converters create a hyperlink in the PDF file if a hyperlink is in the Word document.
+But, Word does not create hyperlinked cross-references in an index.
+Therefore, a PDF creation tool cannot directly generate a hyperlinked index.

-A very slow way of creating hyperlinks in the PDF file would be to use the Link tool in Acrobat.
-A much faster way is to use the Sonar Bookends Activate plug-in for Acrobat.
-Amongst other things, this creates hyperlinks for page numbers in indexes in PDF files.
+A slow method of creating hyperlinks in the PDF file is to use the Link tool in Adobe Acrobat.
+A faster method is to use the Sonar Bookends Activate plug-in for Adobe Acrobat.
+The plug-in can create hyperlinks for page numbers in indexes in PDF files.

-But how do we get the colour into the hyperlinks in the index in the PDF file?
 The plug-in does not change the colour of new hyperlinks, and it does not create visible rectangles for the hyperlinks.
-You could change the colour of the hyperlinks using the TouchUp Text tool or you could create visible rectangles using the Link tool, but this is not practical because it takes too long.
-(Possibly, the task could be automated using an Acrobat macro, but at TechScribe we do not know of one that is available in the public domain.)
+Therefore, how do we get the colour into the hyperlinks in the index in the PDF file?
+You can change the colour of the hyperlinks using the TouchUp Text tool or you can create visible rectangles using the Link tool, but this is not practical because it takes too long.
+(Possibly, the task can be automated using a macro in Adobe Acrobat, but we do not know of a macro that is available in the public domain.)

 1. Use a macro in Word to change the colour of locators in the index